 Breed Standard and History

 The SFT is a chipper, animated dog who draws attention and elicits smiles wherever he goes.
-Their dark eyes are intelligent and alert, always watchful for prey or signs their people are ready to play.
-The Smooth Fox Terrier's head has a V-shape in comparison to the breed's close Wire-haired cousin.
+His dark eyes are intelligent and alert, always watchful for prey or signs his people are ready to play.
+The Smooth Fox Terrier’s head has a V-shape in comparison to his close Wire-haired cousin.
 The breed is compact and muscular, with a well-balanced physique that is never unwieldy.
 SFTs are nimble and swift, able to turn on a dime and set off at a clip in a new direction when needed.
 The power in their gait is driven by their powerful hindquarters.

 Smooth Fox Terriers are a centuries-old breed, having developed in their modern form in the 1700s to hunt foxes alongside the aristocracy in England.
-Among the breeds thought included in the SFT genetic mashup are smooth coated black and tan terriers, greyhounds, and beagles.
-The Wire Fox Terrier was thought to have similar ancestry, except with the use of rough-coated black and tan terriers instead of smooth.
-The SFT was bred small enough to ride in saddlebags until the fox 'went to ground,' which means they dove into their burrow or found a hiding place.
+Among the breeds thought included in the SFT genetic mashup are smooth coated Black and Tan Terriers, Greyhounds, and Beagles.
+The Wire Fox Terrier is thought to have similar ancestry, except with the inclusion of rough-coated Black and Tan Terriers instead of smooth.
+The SFT was bred small enough to ride in saddlebags until the fox ‘went to ground,’ which means they dove into their burrow or found a hiding place.
 The SFT was then released to flush them out so the hounds and huntsmen and women could chase them.

 The smooth and wire-coated varieties of Fox Terrier were so similar, they were considered a single breed with two types until 1985, when the American Kennel Club recognized them as having distinct breed standards.
 The Wire Fox Terrier maintains the edge in popularity.

 AKC Breed Category